 Do you do group shots?

 I truly believe that group shots have an important part to play in a wedding.
 How often are all these family members in the same place?
 It may be something you’ll regret not doing afterwards.
 Having said that, it’s also vital that these do not take up a huge chunk of the day.
-I recommend no more than eight to ten groups.
-This should cover all the bases, and you can swiftly get back to sipping champagne and chatting to your guests.
+I recommend no more than eight to ten groupings.
+This should cover all the bases, and you can swiftly get back to sipping champagne and chatting to your guests!

 We’d love to book!
 How do we proceed??